dennyb87/learning-ddd/09_communication_patterns.md

 # Process manager

-While our saga implementation was simply matching events to commands.
-The process manager is a more complex process that maintains the state of a sequence and determines the next step.
+While our saga implementation was simply matching events to commands, the process manager is a more complex process that maintains the state of a sequence and determines the next step.

 ```mermaid
 flowchart LR